-The Trust and the Fund are new and as of the date of this SAI, the Board has unanimously voted to forego the receipt of compensation for providing services to the Trust.
-Therefore, it is not anticipated that the Trustees will receive compensation for serving on the Board for the fiscal year ending March 31, 2014.
+The Board unanimously voted to forego the receipt of compensation for providing services to the Trust for the fiscal year ended 31, 2014.
+Therefore, the Trustees did not receive compensation for serving on the Board for the fiscal year ended March 31, 2014.